 Until the end of the eighteenth century, the two villages of Endingen and Lengnau were the only ones that authorized the permanent establishment of Jews.

 Beginning in 1622, they resided here under the rubric of “protected foreigners”, and their communities were able to practice religion and conduct internal administrative affairs in total independence.
 A document from this year attests to their presence.

 In 1750, the two communities purchased a plot of land midway between the towns for a cemetery.
 Before this, Jews were obliged to bury their dead beyond the Rhine on an island which was later purchased by the town of Waldshut.
 The Jewish cemetery has 2700 graves.

 They resemble churches, with a clock on their pediments and steeples, elements required by the authorities.
-In 1850, there were 1515 Jews present in these two villages.
+In 1850, there were 1515 Jews present in these two cities.
 These Jews came mainly from the towns of Haute-Alsace (Buschwiller, Hegenheim, Hagenthal…), the Baden region (Randegg, Wangen, Gailingen, Worblingen…) and Hohenems.
-These areas were close to Switzerland, with which the general population had economic and cultural ties.
+Those cities were close to Switzerland, with which the general population had economic and cultural ties.

 The permits granted to migrate to the other municipalities caused a constant fall in this number.
 The wave of emancipation of the Swiss Jews took place throughout the 19th century, depending on the municipality.